 10. Catit Large Style Hooded Cat Litter Box

 The Catit Large Style cat litter box is attractive as it features white and black tiger stripes on the top and the clasps (and it measures 22.4” x 15.3” x 18.3”).
 It is another fully enclosed litter box with a see-through flap to help reduce odor and litter scattered outside.
-It comes with a charcoal filter and features anchors to help hold liners and litter in place.
+This large covered litter box comes with a charcoal filter and features anchors to help hold liners and litter in place.

 Unfortunately, the issue is with the flap again.
 It tends to get stuck, and we found that some cats would become trapped inside the litter box.
 The clips that attach the lid to the base were not always strong enough to stay closed, causing the lid to detach from the base.
 We also found that the material for the base seemed rather unsubstantial.